 The students who are registered with SAS are NOT flagged anywhere in the RWU community (i.e. class rosters, Datatel, etc.).
 Disability related information is confidential and is not shared outside the SAS office without a student’s permission.

 Having met with a member of the Student Accessibility Services staff to discuss accommodations for the current semester’s courses, eligible students may electronically request an Academic Accommodation Authorization.
 This authorization will be sent to the student's RWU email.
 Faculty should expect to receive a copy of the Authorization form by hand delivery or email.
 It is the student’s responsibility to deliver the Authorization form to the faculty member in a timely manner and to make arrangements for accommodations (this might include reminding a professor to deliver a test to Student Accessibility Services ).
 Instructors are not expected to provide accommodations “on demand” or “after the fact.”

 Students’ disability information is confidential and should never be discussed or referred to in front of classmates or other individuals.
 To preserve students’ rights to privacy and to indicate a willingness to provide accommodations, instructors may want to consider the following:

-The most commonly requested accommodations are: extended time for test taking, testing in a less distracting environment (the SAS Testing Center), and notetaking assistance.
+The most commonly requested accommodations are: extended time for test taking, testing in a less distracting environment (the SAS Testing Center), notetaking assistance, and classroom relocation.
 Accommodations are not intended to guarantee success.
 They are intended to “level the playing field” so students have equal access and are assessed on their learning and not on the impact of their disability in the educational environment.